Unstructured-IO/pipeline-oer/README.md

 #### Running Inferences Locally

 - Clone the `ml-inference` repo with `git clone https://github.com/Unstructured-IO/ml-inference`.
 The `ml-inference` repo is not yet public.
-If you are a beta test, ask an Unstrucutred team member for access.
+If you are a beta test, ask an Unstructured team member for access.
 - Start the `ml-inference` service by running `make run-app-dev` from the `ml-inference directory`.
 - Start the OER pipeline API with `UVICORN_PORT=5000 make run-web-app`.
 The `UVICORN_PORT` variable